Signal (software): Blocking

 In December 2016, Egypt blocked access to Signal.
 In response, Signal's developers added domain fronting to their service.
 This allows Signal users in a specific country to circumvent censorship by making it look like they are connecting to a different internet-based service.
-As of May 2022, Signal's domain fronting is enabled by default in Egypt, UAE, Oman, Qatar, Iran, Cuba, Uzbekistan and Ukraine.
+As of May 2022, Signal's domain fronting is enabled by default in Egypt, UAE, Oman, Qatar, Iran, Cuba, Pakistan and Uzbekistan.

 As of January 2018, Signal was blocked in Iran.
 Signal's domain fronting feature relies on the Google App Engine (GAE) service.
 This does not work in Iran because Google has blocked Iranian access to GAE in order to comply with U.S. sanctions.

 In early 2018, Google App Engine made an internal change to stop domain fronting for all countries.
 Due to this issue, Signal made a public change to use Amazon CloudFront for domain fronting.
 However, AWS also announced that they would be making changes to their service to prevent domain fronting.
 As a result, Signal said that they would start investigating new methods/approaches.
 Signal switched from AWS back to Google in April 2019.

 In January 2021, Iran removed the app from app stores, and blocked Signal.
-Signal was later blocked by China in March 2021.
+Signal was later blocked by China in March 2021, followed by its removal from the App Store in China on 19 April 2024.

+On August 9, 2024, Signal was blocked in Russia.
+Roskomnadzor claimed that this was due to "violations of the law on combating terrorism and extremism".
+Around the same time, Signal was also blocked in Venezuela following the contested 2024 presidential election and subsequent protests.

 Audience

 Use by activists

+In 2020, the app was used for coordination and communication by protesters during the George Floyd protests as they relied on the app's end-to-end encryption to share information securely.

-In March 2021, the United Nations recommended Myanmar residents use Signal and ProtonMail to pass and preserve evidence of human rights violations committed during the 2021 coup.
+In March 2021, the United Nations recommended Myanmar residents use Signal and Proton Mail to pass and preserve evidence of human rights violations committed during the 2021 coup.